 Writing great Selenium WebDriver-based tests is hard!
-Having knowledge of the WebDriver API is not enough to be able to create future-proof end-to-end tests with Selenium.
-To be able to live up to the hype that come with the introduction of automated end-to-end tests, you’ll need to be able to manage the expectations around these tests and create a solid framework that will help you create and maintain these tests with a minimum of effort.
+Simply having knowledge of the WebDriver API is not enough to be able to create future-proof end-to-end tests with Selenium.
+To be able to live up to the hype that comes with the introduction of automated end-to-end tests, you’ll need to be able to manage the expectations around these tests and create a solid framework that will help you create and maintain this type of automated tests with a minimum of effort.

 - Readable, through the use of the BDD frameworks Cucumber and SpecFlow for describing the intent of your tests in human readable language, as well as through applying good programming practices and useful Selenium patterns that keep your code readable and pretty much self-documenting.